Puru-6212/GrooZo/Privacy-Policy.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [grozo.24.sup@gmail.com](mailto:grozo.24.sup@gmail.com).
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [support@groozo.in](mailto:support@groozo.in).